madskristensen/JsonSchemaGenerator/README.md

 ## Generate JSON file from schema
 If you already have a local JSON schema file, you can generate a JSON file with dummy data adhearing to the schema.

 Right-click your JSON schema file in Solution Explorer and select **Generate JSON File from Schema**.
+You'll now be prompted to enter a file name and the file is generated.

 *Powered by [NJsonSchema for .NET](https://github.com/RicoSuter/NJsonSchema) written by [Rico Suter](https://github.com/RicoSuter)*